 Phone: 802.257.0500 ext 107

 Amelia’s first connection with Hilltop was as a parent when her daughter entered the Children’s House in 2008.
 In 2011, she accepted the role of Administrative Assistant at the school.
 Her broad skill base came in handy when the role shifted in response to the changing needs of the Admin Team.
 With the promotion to Director of Development, Amelia brings an arsenal of varied skills to the position and through her native Vermonter husband, many local connections.
 Her love of networking, brainstorming and executing FUN and innovative events, and commitment to Hilltop’s mission and brilliant faculty make her a great match for this job.
 Amelia earned a Bachelor’s of Arts degree in Psychology from Mount Holyoke College.
 Her checkered professional past includes time spent as an Arts Administrator, Video Editor, and Public Radio/Television staff.
 Amelia’s husband Chad Farnum is the owner of Farnum Insulators, a local insulation and home energy auditing company.
-The three live in East Dummerston along with one dog, two cats and too many fish to count.
+The three live in East Dummerston along with two dog, two cats and two rabbits.

 / Colleen Frankiewicz

 Colleen joined Hilltop Montessori School as our Business Manager in January 2013.
 She oversees the operations of our business office; coordinating, tracking, budgeting and reporting all financial aspects of the school operations.
 Colleen loves numbers and looking out for the bottom line!

 It was in 1988 that Colleen started her accounting career.
 Prior to joining Hilltop Montessori School, she worked for Pieciak & Co., where she was a Senior Staff Account and Tax Professional.
 Colleen serves as Board Treasurer for Green Mountain Camp for Girls.